 - What can I charge for mileage?

 - How to claim mileage on Self Assessment tax return?

 Therefore, in this guide we’ll take a look at the HMRC AMAPs system and UK business mileage rules.
-What’s more, we will consider the rates available and how to claim back mileage allowance.
-In summary we’ll look at how this all works for UK contractors.
+What’s more, we’ll consider the rates available and how to claim back mileage allowance.
+In summary, we’ll look at how this all works for UK contractors.